xiaohunying/notes/pages/aws-network.md

 ### ENA (Elastic Network Adaptor)

+The Elastic network Adapter (ENA) is a custom interface used to optimize network performance

+- If you are looking to enable enhanced networking features to reach speeds of up to 100 Gbps for your linux compute instances, then you can do so using an ENA.
 - In addition to 100 Gbps speeds, **EC2 Enhanced Networking with ENA** offers higher bandwith with increased packet per second (PPS) performance.
 - It is offered at no extra cost.
+- When launching an instance using Amazon Linux 2 or iwht the latest version of Amazon Linux AMI, then the instance will have **enhanced networking** enabled by default.
 - Enhanced networking is enabled when the ENA module is installed on your instance and the ENA support attribute is set.
   - To confirm the ENA module is installed, you can run modinfo ena from the terminal prompt.
   - To check the ENA support attribute is set, you can use the AWS CLI command.